jamesadarich/kubernetes-tutorial/instructions/INSTRUCTIONS.md

 ## Let's get creative

+Now we're ready to set up an AKS instance, first we need a resource group...

 ```cli
 az group create --name <RG-NAME> --location <RG-LOCATION>
 ```

+... then we can create the instance itself.
+It's important to note that as of writing this article it is not possible to change vm size so please make sure you set it to something that is going to work for your application

 ```cli
 az aks create --resource-group <RG_NAME> --node-vm-size <VM-SIZE> --name <CLUSTER_NAME> --node-count <NODE_COUNT> --generate-ssh-keys